Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

         Set environment variables for the configuration information from the above CSM installed version, and set an environment variable for the name of the CFS configuration.

-        > NOTE: Change the host for the `clone_url` to `api-gw-service-nmn.local` in the first environment
-        > variable below, because access will be from inside the Kubernetes service mesh.

         ```bash
-        CLONE_URL=<configuration.clone_url-from-above-information>
         COMMIT_ID=<configuration.commit-from-above-information>
         IMS_REMOTE_CFS_CONFIGURATION=remote-ims-node
         ```